Students

 • Three letters of recommendation

-• All international students must provide proof of English language proficiency (unless they meet specific exceptions to waive) by earning one of the following:
+• English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions to waive) by earning one of the following:

 • Minimum 79 TOEFL iBT score